Netflix signs up 2.3 million U.S. subscribers; shares surge

 LOS ANGELES Netflix Inc added more than 2.3 million U.S. households to its TV and movie streaming service in the fourth quarter, pushing its profit above Wall Street expectations and sending its shares up 17 percent in after-hours trading.

-The world's largest video streaming company on Wednesday reported net income of $48 million for the quarter, up from $8 million a year ago.
+The world's largest video streaming company on Wednesday reported net income of 28 million pounds for the quarter, up from 4 million pounds a year ago.
 Earnings-per-share were 79 cents, Netflix said in a statement, beating the 66 cents average forecast of analysts surveyed by Thomson Reuters I/B/E/S.

 The strong U.S. subscriber growth, a closely watched barometer of company performance, came in at the top end of Netflix's forecast range.
 Netflix signed up 1.74 million new customers in foreign markets, bringing its worldwide total to 44.4 million.